fortify/sample-parser/README.md

         | Attribute C   | Attribute F   |             |
         |               | Attribute G   |             |

-        Vulnerability template contains only names of the attributes which values should be displayed.
-Actual values fo vulnerability attributes are taken from issue object returned by `/issueDetails/{id}`  REST service.
+        A vulnerability template contains only names of the attributes for which values should be displayed.
+The actual values of vulnerability attributes are taken from issue objects returned by `/issueDetails/{id}`  REST service.
-    This is high level structure of vulnerability template:
+    The high-level structure of a vulnerability template is as follows:

       ```javascript
         [